blindsidenetworks/scalelite/README.md

 * `LOAD_MIN_USER_COUNT`: Minimum user count of a meeting, used for calculating server load.
 Defaults to 15.
 * `LOAD_JOIN_BUFFER_TIME`: The time(in minutes) until the `LOAD_MIN_USER_COUNT` will be used for calculating server load.
 Defaults to 15.
 * `SERVER_ID_IS_HOSTNAME`: If set to "true", then instead of generating random UUIDs as the server ID when adding a server Scalelite will use the hostname of the server as the id.
 Server hostnames will be checked for uniqueness.
 Defaults to "false".
 * `CREATE_EXCLUDE_PARAMS`: List of BBB server attributes that should not be modified by create API call.
-Should be in the format 'CREATE_EXCLUDE_PARAMS="param1,param2,param3"'.
+Should be in the format CREATE_EXCLUDE_PARAMS=param1,param2,param3.
 * `JOIN_EXCLUDE_PARAMS`: List of BBB server attributes that should not be modified by join API call.
-Should be in the format 'JOIN_EXCLUDE_PARAMS="param1,param2,param3"'.
+Should be in the format JOIN_EXCLUDE_PARAMS=param1,param2,param3.
 * `PREPARED_STATEMENT`: Enable/Disable Active Record prepared statements feature, can be disabled by setting the value as `false`.
 Defaults to `true`.
 * `DB_CONNECTION_RETRY_COUNT`: The number of times db connection retries will be attempted, in case of a db connection failure.
-Defaults to `3`
+Defaults to `3`.
+* `RECORDING_PLAYBACK_FORMATS`: Recording playback formats supported by Scalelite, defaults to `presentation:video:podcast:notes:capture`.
+* `PROTECTED_RECORDINGS_ENABLED`: Recordings will proctected, if set to 'true'.
+Defaults to `false`.
+* `PROTECTED_RECORDINGS_TIMEOUT`: Protected recordings url expiry timeout in hours.
+Defaults to `6`.

 ### Redis Connection (`config/redis_store.yml`)